Privacy Notice

 How many sessions do I need to have?

-- I mostly work with people across more substantial periods of time, with a recurring session slot weekly or fortnightly.
-This has the benefit of building a strong relational container through which we can safely access deeper material for transformation.
+In my regular booking slots (i.e. weekly or fortnightly) I mostly work with people longer term (i.e. 6 months to several years).
+This has the benefit of building a strong relational container, through which we can safely access deeper material.

 How do I know which therapy to choose?

-Sometimes it is not so clear either to you or to me where to begin.
-This is where an orientation session is really useful as it gives you chance to experience some of the ways that I work.
-It also offers me more time to explore your enquiry in depth out of which I can make a recommendation for a plan of work.
+Sometimes it is not so clear either to you or to me where to begin: this is where an orientation session can be useful, for making a plan of work.

 What happens in a session?